nes-lab/shepherd-nova/docs/content/faq.md

 We aim to offer a guaranteed storage for the result data of at least 15 days.
 The maximum storage duration is currently set to 6 month.
-Depending on the capacity of the data-server, old results will be deleted similar to a FIFO.
+Depending on the capacity of the file-server, old results will be deleted similar to a FIFO.

 ## Web-API

-The API is based on [fastapi](https://github.com/fastapi/fastapi) and documents itself.
+The API is based on [fastapi](https://github.com/fastapi/fastapi) and is publicly available.
+In addition to the available sources it documents itself.
+So writing your own tooling is generally possible.

-The included redoc-website is interactive.
+We'd also like to point out, that the included redoc-website is interactive.
 It allows to log in and interact with actual data.

 Redoc-Documentation: <https://shepherd.cfaed.tu-dresden.de:8000/>